Social Justice Art Education Curriculum Team (C-Team)

 Linda Stein

 Linda Stein, as the Founding President of the non-profit Have Art: Will Travel!
 Inc (HAWT) for Courageous Kindness, addressing bullying and diversity, established the C-Team in 2015 with Karen Keifer-Boyd, as lead, to form a team to develop curriculum with Linda Stein’s art at the center.
 Stein works closely as consultant and collaborator with the C-Team, and has developed workshops, videos, and resources as encounters with her art, which are integrated throughout this website.
+As of 2025, Stein's art is now in 72 museum collections, and the C-Team is referenced in the materials, reaching an international audience.
 Stein’s narrative bio is linked here.

 Karen Keifer-Boyd